haskalpa/docker-webexteams-bot-example/README.md

 ### Technologies used
 #### 1. Docker
-The most trendy container technology for running modern software apps particulalry in the cloud. read up more @ https://www.docker.com/what-docker
+The most trendy container technology for running modern software apps particulalry in the cloud.

+read up more @ https://www.docker.com/what-docker

 #### 2. Ngrok
 **problem**: for events between spark and your bot you need a public interface (webhook) where you can recieve events about new messages ect.

-You can setup a cloud instances which can be good for a production version of your bot but does for development turnaround your laptop makes a lot of sense. ngrok is pretty neat in the sense that you can have a public listening web interface from your machine behind a NAT. read up more @ https://ngrok.com/product
+You can setup a cloud instances which can be good for a production version of your bot but for development turnaround your laptop makes a lot of sense.
+And ngrok is pretty neat, in the sense that you can have a public listening web interface from your machine behind a NAT.

+read up more @ https://ngrok.com/product

 ## Actually getting started